1982 United States elections

-The 1982 United States elections were held on November 2, 1982.
+Elections were held on November 2, 1982.
 The elections occurred in the middle of Republican President Ronald Reagan's first term and after the 1980 United States census.
-Neither chamber of Congress changed hands, the Democrats increased its majority in the House of Representatives and gained seats in the Senate but failed to gain control of the chamber.
+Neither chamber of Congress changed hands.

 The party balance in the Senate remained practically unchanged; Democrats only gained one seat after a Democratic-leaning Independent left the Senate.
-Democrats won the nationwide popular vote for the House of Representatives by a margin of 11.8 points and gained 27 seats, cementing their majority in that chamber.
-The House elections took place after the 1980 United States Census and the subsequent Congressional re-apportionment.
+Democrats won the nationwide popular vote for the House of Representatives by a margin of 11.8 points and gained 26 seats, cementing their majority in that chamber.
+The House elections took place after the 1980 United States census and the subsequent Congressional re-apportionment.
 In the gubernatorial elections, Democrats won a net gain of seven seats.

-The Democratic election gains were largely due to President Ronald Reagan's unpopularity as a result of the deepening 1982 recession, which many voters blamed on his economic policies.
+The Democratic election gains have been linked to President Ronald Reagan's unpopularity as a result of the deepening 1982 recession, which many voters blamed on his economic policies.
+Prior to the elections, some observers predicted a poor performance for Republicans due to the difficult economic conditions.
 The Democrats' gains put a check on Reagan's policies, as the incoming Congress (particularly the House) was significantly less open to Reagan's conservative policies.
-Despite the Democratic electoral gains, this election was the first time that the Republican Party had successfully defended a majority in either chamber of Congress since 1928.
+Despite the Democratic electoral gains, this election was the first time that the Republican Party had successfully defended a majority in either chamber of Congress since 1930.